Nenatcheehunt

-Nenatcheehunt (d.
-30 April, 1763), also spelled Nenacheehunt, or Nenatchehan, and sometimes referred to as Menatochyand, was a Lenape chief known for participating in peace negotiations at the end of the French and Indian War.
+Nenatcheehunt (died 30 April 1762), also spelled Nenacheehunt, or Nenatchehan, and sometimes referred to as Menatochyand, was a Lenape chief known for participating in peace negotiations at the end of the French and Indian War.
 He is referred to as "Delaware George" by both George Croghan and James Kenny.
 Confusingly, Christian Frederick Post refers to both Nenatcheehunt and Keekyuscung as "Delaware George."
 It is not always clear which man is being identified, as they often attended the same meetings and events.

 Family and early life

 He has been identified as a brother of Netowatquelemond, but he was more likely an older brother of Pisquetomen, Shingas and Tamaqua.
 If the latter is true, then Nenatcheehunt was born and raised in the Tulpehocken Creek Valley, in Berks and Lebanon counties, on the upper Schuylkill River, with his uncle Sassoonan (Allumapees) and his brothers.
 One source reports that Nenatcheehunt had six brothers (Tamaqua, Pisquetoman, Shingas, Buffalo Horn, Munhuttakiswilluxissohpon, and Miuskillamize).
 He was probably a son of Sassoonan's sister, and a grandson of Tamanend.